Dean-Bosman/ELK-Stack-Project/README.md

 Description of the Topology
 The main purpose of this network is to expose a load-balanced and monitored instance of DVWA, the D*mn Vulnerable Web Application.
-Load balancing ensures that the application will be highly _____, in addition to restricting _____ to the network.
+Load balancing ensures that the application will be highly Responsive, in addition to restricting overload to the network.

 TODO: What aspect of security do load balancers protect?
 What is the advantage of a jump box?

-Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the _____ and system _____.
+Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the logs and system traffic.

-TODO: What does Filebeat watch for?
-TODO: What does Metricbeat record?
+Filebeat watches for log files, collects them, and forwards them to Elasticsearch or Logstash.
+Metricbeat records metric data from your system and services.
+Such as CPU usage, memory etc.

 The configuration details of each machine may be found below.
-Note: Use the Markdown Table Generator to add/remove values from the table.